HL7NZ/nzf/input/pagecontent/data.md

 ### SNOMED CT Mappings

-Where applicable mappings are available the SNOMED CT MP Products have been mapped to NZMT MPs.
+Where applicable mappings and are available the NZMT MPs have been mapped to SNOMED CT MP Products.

 These codes are added as a code in the medication code field alongside the NZMT code and any other applicable code.